srfoster/ai-is-here/README.md

 * Document management features
   - Purpose: Let users CRUDI documents so that they can (among other things) store documents that are used as bot prompts

-  - Need frontend for document management (or use the bot interface).
-Somehow need to let bots be created, managed, and shared via URL.
-Abstracting away the fact that documents are being managed.
-Should feel like creating/managing bots.
+  - Need to make bots public by default (no restriction if not the owner)

+  - Bots sometimes start generating [User] responses (talking to itself)
+    - Can we use a better model?
+    - Use the system/user/assistant distinctions!

   - DEBT ACCRUED!
     - UI is crappy.
       - Nav bar
-      - Polishings etc
+      - Polishings etc (enter sends chat message)
     - Tests!
       - Have integration tests on document_management lambdas, but should really unit test common-js
         - Ideally on an isolated terraform environment